 Cerro de la Muerte is a high mountain pass at an elevation of 3.341m (10,961ft) above the sea level located in the province of San José in Costa Rica.
-It’s the highest point in the Costa Rican section of the Inter-American Highway, the Central American section of the Pan-American Highway.
+It’s the highest point in the Central American section of the Pan-American Highway.

 Pic: Gianfranco Vivi